NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 d.
 Physical safety of the Respondent;

 e.
-Health of any student or individual as a result of the allegations of sexual harassment contained in the formal complaint; and/or
+Health of any student or individual as a result of the allegations of discriminatory harassment contained in the formal complaint; and/or

 f.
-Safety of any student or individual as a result of the allegations of sexual harassment contained in the formal complaint.
+Safety of any student or individual as a result of the allegations of discriminatory harassment contained in the formal complaint. - Procedure.

 a.
 The Administrative Officer shall promptly provide a written Notice of Emergency Removal to the Respondent.
 The Notice shall describe the conduct and/or known facts with specificity including dates, locations, and individuals that establish that Respondent’s continued participation and/or presence on campus constitutes an imminent and immediate threat.
 Further, the notice should include conditions, if any, and the duration of the removal, if known.